The Making of Appalachian Music

 by Esther Morgan-Ellis

-This article was written by Esther Morgan-Ellis and published in Accessible Appalachia: An Open-Access Introduction to Appalachian Studies by Lisa Day.
+This article was written by Esther Morgan-Ellis and published in Accessible Appalachia: An Open-Access Introduction to Appalachian Studies, edited by Lisa Day.
 The original chapters in Accessible Appalachia are openly licensed under a Creative Commons CC-BY-NC-SA 4.0 license and are freely available for reuse or adoption.
 Ballad of America, Inc. added images, audio examples, and playlists to the original work for publication on this page.

 Contents